 About Beyond the Vessel

-Over the next year, I am traveling across the United States to photograph and interview people who have a wide variety of reproductive experiences, the providers who dedicate their careers to providing unbiased care, and the organizers who are working to improve access for all.
+From 2017 to 2020, I traveled across the United States to photograph and interview people who have sought abortion care or have other reproductive health related challenges, care providers who support those who can become pregnant, and advocates who are working to improve access for all.

 I'm also searching for organizations and groups who can support my outreach for this project.
 If you know of anyone who might be interested in helping me identify and approach potential participants, please feel free to share this website with them or reach out to me with questions on how you or your organization can get involved.